 Our Indigenous Student Ambassadors provide academic and peer support to Indigenous students in the College of Engineering.
 They coordinate regular, non-academic support and social events and develop supportive relationships with their peers.
-They also lead participation in the student-led USask Chapter of AISES (American Indian Science & Engineering Society).
+You can find them around the college and during set hours at the Indigenous Resource Centre.

 Indigenous Resource Centre

-As a student, you will have access to the Indigenous Resource Centre, a physical and virtual space in the College of Engineering.
+The Indigenous Resource Centre is located on the second floor of the Engineering Building, in Room 2C90.
+All students have access to the centre, which is also a virtual space in the College of Engineering.
 Through the centre, we are committed to developing and promoting Indigenous resources, events and activities as educational tools for everyone in the college.